 The term ”almond flour” is sometimes used correspondently with ”almond meal,” as they are both come from ground almonds, almond meal though may have a rougher texture and various nutrition content than almond flour.

-Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup making it a great low carb flour substitutes.
+Replacing almond flour for all-purpose flour saves 18 grams of carbs and contributes an additional 2.2 grams of fiber per quarter-cup making it a great flour substitutes for a healthier diet.

-Flax seeds are a source of alpha-linoleic acid, the omega-3 fatty acid, which help protects heart and eye health.
+Flax seeds are a source of alpha-linolenic acid, omega-3 fatty acids, which help protects the heart and eye health.

 Per one quarter-cup flaxseed flour contains 150 calories and 8 grams of carbohydrates, which is 16 grams of carbohydrate less than wheat flour.